-- 38. The US Census Bureau initially used APT data, combined with the ACS and PRCS, to measure the impact of Hurricane Maria on migration to/from Puerto Rico.
+- 35. The United States Census Bureau initially used APT data, combined with the ACS and PRCS, to measure the impact of Hurricane Maria on migration to/from Puerto Rico.
 Household sample surveys like the ACS are not designed to pick up sudden mass movements of people, since retrospective survey-based migration data tend to "lag" actual migration events.
 Surveys do not measure a migration event in real time, but rather measure the event when the migrant is included in the sample.
-This works well when migration patterns are stable, but when there are large annual fluctuations in the magnitude of movement, these will not be fully picked up until later (usually in the following survey year).
-The late timing of Hurricane Maria (late September) in the 2017 ACS survey data collection cycle and the corresponding short period of time to be included in the sample created Rico. - 39.
+This works well when migration patterns are stable, but when there are large fluctuations in the magnitude of movement, these will not be fully picked up until later (usually in the following survey year).
+The late timing of Hurricane Maria (late September) in the 2017 ACS survey data collection cycle and the corresponding short period of time to be included in the sample created potential response complications.
+As a result, it was necessary to look for an alternative data source to measure the impact of Hurricane Maria on migration out of Puerto Rico. - 36.
 In the methodology used after 2017, ACS/PRCS data were integrated ("blended") with monthly APT data from BTS to improve previous estimates.
 Historically, APT data have consistently shown higher net out-migration from Puerto Rico to the United States than ACS/PRCS estimates.
 To account for this inherent difference between data sources, the revised method "blends" ACS/PRCS and APT data, which gave an estimate that better reflected the impact of Hurricane Maria.

-Results
+5. Results

-40. APT data showed a large net outflow in the latter months of 2017 (September to December), followed by return flows in the early months of 2018 (Figure 1).
+37. APT data showed a large net passenger outflow from Puerto Rico in the latter months of 2017 (September to December), followed by return flows in the early months of 2018 (Figure 1).
 This return movement to Puerto Rico from the United States dropped over the first quarter of 2018, returning to net outflow by April 2018.
 Before Hurricane Maria (20 September 2017), net movement between the United States and Puerto Rico followed relatively stable monthly patterns, with more passengers leaving than entering Puerto Rico, except for some summer or winter months (June and December, in particular).
 This corresponds with seasonal flight patterns, with more tourists coming during summer and winter months, as well as return visits by Puerto Ricans living in the United States during vacation periods.